edoardofantolino/Incremental_Learning_in_Semantic_Segmentation/README.md

 Politecnico di Torino

-The code is modified taking inspiration from: https://github.com/fcdl94/MiB
+The code is a modified version of: https://github.com/fcdl94/MiB provided by Cermelli Fabio.